Accrington Corporation Steam Tramways

 Owner Accrington Corporation Steam Tramways Company

-Took over (operation) 5th April 1886 - newly opened lines built by Accrington Corporation [steam]
+Took over (operation) 5th April 1886 - unopened system built by Accrington Corporation [steam]

 Taken over 20th September 1907 (Accrington Corporation) - engines, trailers and assets necessary to work Accrington Corporation-owned lines